stiasta/stiasta.github.io/index.md

 ---
 layout: page
 title: An Agile and Development Blog
+description: A blog about experiences in team work, using agile, and develipment.
 ---
 <p>
   ...
 This is currently a work in progress.
 Luckily there are some blog posts already written.
 Go to town!